amftnj846650059/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil" - Donald Knuth.

 In essence, this quote reminds programmers that while efficiency and optimization are crucial aspects of software development, they should not be pursued prematurely.
 It's more important to first focus on writing clear, maintainable, and correct code.
 Only after identifying through profiling or other means where performance bottlenecks truly exist should you optimize.
 This approach helps prevent wasting time optimizing parts of the code that have little impact on overall performance and keeps the codebase clean and manageable.

+# 2024-02-09
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In programming, this translates to writing clear, concise code that's easy to understand and maintain.
+Always strive for simplicity in design and implementation.
+Avoid unnecessary complexity, over-engineering, or premature optimization.
+Remember that code is read far more often than it's written, so make it readable and intuitive.
+This not only enhances collaboration among developers but also reduces potential bugs and accelerates future development."